roppenheimer/AndroidAPS-alt-Guide/docs/pages/Sensitivity-detection-and-COB.md

 ![COB from AAPS](../images/cob_aaps.png)

-If minimal carbs absorption is used instead of value calculated from deviations, a green dot appears on the COB graph
+If the minimum carb absorption rate is used instead of the value calculated from deviations a green dot appears on the COB graph

 ### Sensitivity WeightedAverage